DangLeUyen/blog/_posts/2026-06-29-HandlingDisagreements.md

   *Listen intently, hold your position lightly, and express appreciation generously.*

+#### Process
-- **Process.** Once everyone's viewpoints have been shared, shift the conversation toward finding a solution.
+Once everyone's viewpoints have been shared, shift the conversation toward finding a solution.

   - Instead of asking *"Who is right?"*, ask:
     - *What problem are we trying to solve?*